53 Great Gifts For a Tennis Player

 Cell phone stand

 Watching a video of yourself playing is a fantastic, if sometimes unsettling, way of analyzing your game.
-A video lets you see what you’re actually doing, and if you contrast and compare to some of the excellent youtube videos of slow motion strokes by pros, you can supercharge your tennis development.
+A video lets you see what you’re actually doing, and if you contrast and compare to some of the excellent Youtube videos of slow motion strokes by pros, you can supercharge your tennis development.
 Check out this article on the use of smart phones.
 To get the best results, you’ll need a cell phone stand and an app that allows voice control of video.
 The magnetic option is great if you have steel net posts and netting supports, whereas the tripod allows you to position the camera anywhere on court.

 String savers